pcarravilla/fluiditycalculator/README.md

 The tool provides a user-friendly graphical interface to calculate GP (membrane fluidity) values directly in ImageJ/Fiji.

-A Fiji installation is required, Fiji can be downloaded [here](https://fiji.sc).

-The tool is installed by copying the files in the Fiji installation directory.
-After installation, the tool is loaded from the 'More Tools' menu (double arrow icon, >>).
-It can then be directly executed directly by clicking the icon on the toolbar.

 ## Installation Instructions [Tutorial Video](https://youtu.be/NfNh68FUMPk?si=RucBHZpdp8HFwFte)
 1. Install [Fiji](https://fiji.sc).